 Can peppermint kill dogs?

-Peppermint is toxic to dogs.
-While it may not kill every dog that comes into contact with it, that is always a possibility.
+Peppermint is not toxic to dogs, however it can cause a number of issues.
 As previously mentioned, this is even more likely if the dog is smaller in size and ingests a large amount of peppermint.
 By the same token, the dog in question could have other health problems, be of advanced age, or be allergic to peppermint.
 In all of these cases, it could potentially be fatal.
 It’s also worth mentioning that some peppermint products, such as candy canes, also contain xylitol.
 This is an extremely dangerous chemical additive that makes things taste sweeter.
 Even a very small amount can be fatal.

 Can dogs eat peppermint candy at Christmas?